e-clearing-net/OCHP/OCHP.md

-## Live Request for a single authorization
+## Request for a single authorization

-Live requests are sent from the EVSE-Operator backend to the clearing house in the event that the local repository of authorization records was not synchronized from the clearing house.
-The figure illustrates the steps during a charging session that is authorised live by the clearing house.
+Single authorization requests are sent from the EVSE-Operator backend to the clearing house in the event that the local repository of authorization records was not synchronized from the clearing house.
+The figure illustrates the steps during a charging session that is authorised by the clearing house.
 During the authorisation for the start of the process the operator backend is requesting the clearing house via OCHP.
-The response contains the authorisation or rejection and a transaction ID.
+The response contains the single requested authorization record.
 For the end of the charging process the operator backend is able to authorise the same token.
-For the later exchanged CDR the transaction ID of the single authorisation is to be used.
 Note: OCHP only allows the internal repository of authorization records in the CHS to be checked against, which is the same list of tokens that also gets returned when downloading roaming authorization data into the CMS.
+This is not a live request at the provider backend.

 ![Figure Message exchange for live authorisation requests for a single charging process.](media/SingleAuthorisation.png "Message exchange for live authorisation requests for a single charging process.")